 People with poor bowel or faecal control may need to open their bowels at the wrong time or in the wrong place.
 Many also have problems controlling their "wind" (flatus) or have problems with staining in their underwear.

-About one in 20 people have this problem and although it is more common as people age, it can also affect many younger people.
+About one in 20 people experience these issues and although it is more common as people age, it can also affect many younger people.

-- lifestyle, e.g. heavy lifting leading to weak pelvic floor muscles
+- Lifestyle, e.g. heavy lifting leading to weak pelvic floor muscles, smoking, poor diet

 Constipation is when people have hard and dry faeces and can only pass small amounts at a time or have difficulty passing them.
 Signs can be pain, cramps or swelling in the abdomen or a feeling their bowel is not empty.